Final report for FNE22-026

 The purpose of this project is to determine the relative positive and negative outcomes in terms of performance, cost and design in installing a geothermal piping system in gravel vs. soil and to determine if the depth of the piping system will significantly effect the temperatures emanating from the system.
 The methods of this project evolved due to several unexpected challenges during the testing.
 Challenges included the soil piping air velocity, soil pipe clogging, selecting an accurate temperature measuring device and selecting the specific soil and gravel pipes to analyze.
-Each of these challenges were overcome by modifying temperature devices, improving procedures and repeated testing (total of 3041 tests).
-The refined procedures included measuring the air velocity and depth of each of the 90 pipes, selecting accurate temperature measuring devices, selecting pipes for analyses, recording measurements and drawing conclusions from the data.
+Each of these challenges were overcome by modifying temperature devices, improving procedures and repeated testing (total of 3,371 tests).
+The refined procedures included measuring the air velocity and depth of each of the 90 pipes, selecting an accurate temperature measuring device, selecting pipes for analysis, recording measurements and drawing conclusions from the data.
 As will be explained in much more detail in this report, many of the results of the project were unexpected.
-First, all but one of the pipes in soil had slower velocities than the pipes in gravel which translates in less moderating air being transferred to the high tunnel.
-Second, air velocity had little to do the temperature of the pipes except where the pipes were clogged.
-This conclusion was determined by taking readings of the gravel pipes at full velocity and then reducing the velocity to half speed.
-The temperatures were the same within a small margin of error.
-Third, the pipes in gravel were slightly warmer than the pipes in soil during the winter testing with the approximately the same air velocity and pipe depth .
-This amount only 1.29 degree, which is within the margin of error for the digital thermometers used and is not a rationale for choosing gravel organic matter in and of itself.
-Fourth, analysis of the effect of pipe depth in the winter for both pipes in gravel and pipes in soil indicated no heat advantage to either organic matter.
+First, 34 of the 45 pipes in soil air velocities were under 300 ft per minute while all the pipes in gravel had air velocities at or exceeding 300 ft per minute and most well above that amount of air velocity.
+Through experimentation we found that the difference in air velocity had little to no effect on the temperature of the air exiting the pipes, but we know from our previous SARE grant research that air velocity does have a significant effect on the overall temperature of air in the high tunnel itself, i.e. the more warmed conditioned air being circulated from the pipes, the warmer the high tunnel in the cold weather months.
+Second, several pipes in soil were either partially or totally clogged.
+Of the 45 pipes running through soil, 24 were clogged (defined as air velocity less than 200 ft per minute) and in most of the pipes the air velocity was not as strong as the pipes in gravel.
+Third, during cold weather testing, there was no significant temperature difference between the the air emanating from the pipes in gravel versus the air emanating from the pipes in soil with the approximately the same air velocity and pipe depth Fourth, analysis of the effect of pipe depth in the winter for both pipes in gravel and pipes in soil indicated no heat advantage to either organic matter.
 Similarly, the soil and gravel tests for the summer testing period demonstrated unremarkable readings between soil and gravel at similar depths and air velocities and at different depths.
+It should be noted that air temperatures exiting the pipes for warm weather months play very little to no part in the overall temperature in the high tunnel because the sides of the high tunnel are open and the temperature of the high tunnel is base primarily on the outside air temperature and the heating effect of the sun as it radiates through the high tunnel enclosure.
+Stated another way, the primary benefit of the air emanating from the pipes during warm weather months is air circulation and in that regard air velocity emanating from the pipes is of paramount importance.
+As stated above, the pipes in gravel have higher air velocity because the pipes in soil have a tendency to partially or totally clog.

 Results of the testing might lead to the conclusion that geothermal high tunnel pipes can be installed either in gravel or soil and at any depth as long as there is adequate separation (1-2 feet) between the pipes and adequate depth (2 foot and 3-4 feet).
-This would be correct if not for the unexpected finding of clogging and reduced air velocity of the pipes in soil as will be explained in more detail later in the report.
-Specifically, it appears pipes placed in clay based soil can seal in such a way as to retain water and thereby clog or reduce the air velocity through the pipes.
-This is critically important as the high tunnel heating is based on sufficient are flow.
-Without this air flow the high tunnel will not warm enough to prevent plant damage.
-Proper design to make sure there is no way that water can lodge in the small pipes before entering the manifold and usage of non-clay based soil (such as sand) are critical in successfully heating a high tunnel during the colder months and in ventilating the tunnel during the warmer months.
+This would be correct if not for the unexpected finding of clogging and reduced air velocity of the pipes in soil.
+Specifically, it appears pipes placed in clay based soil with the pipes having any arch or dip in the line can seal in such a way as to retain water and thereby clog or reduce the air velocity through the pipes.
+Note that it is difficult to lay underground pipes with no arch or dip because they normally connect perpendicularly to a rounded manifold and are installed at different levels.
+Air flow is critically important as the high tunnel heating and ventilation is based on sufficient air flow.
+Without this air flow the high tunnel will not warm enough during cold weather months to prevent plant damage and will not ventilate as well during the warm weather months.
+Proper care in design as explained below should be taken to make sure there is no way that water can lodge in the small pipes before entering the manifold and that non-clay based soil (such as sand) or other soil with high permeability is utilized.

 There are four principal objectives of this project.
-This project seeks to:
+This project sought to:

-- Determine which organic matter (gravel vs soil) better absorbs and releases energy to heat and cool a high tunnel
+- Determine which organic matter (gravel vs soil) better absorbs and releases energy to heat and cool/ventilate a high tunnel

 - Enhance knowledge of optimum geothermal climate battery high tunnel design.

-- Detail the positive and negative outcomes in terms of design and performance of installing the piping system in soil vs gravel.
+- Detail the positive and negative outcomes in terms of design and performance of installing the piping system in soil vs gravel at various depths.

 With this information farmers will be able to utilize a more effective and cost efficient geothermal high tunnel design.

 Now that we have established the viability of geothermal high tunnel systems, farmers will want to know if the design of and materials in the geothermal system can be improved to enhance the efficiency of geothermal energy.
 Specifically, two areas of inquiry that have not previously been widely studied may be helpful in designing a cost and energy efficient geothermal system.
-These two areas are the organic matter utilized to surround the underground pipes (gravel vs permeable soil) and the depth of pipe placement.
+These two areas are the organic matter utilized to surround the underground pipes (gravel vs soil) and the depth of pipe placement.
 In our previous grant, we found that it was easier to install pipes in gravel than soil and that perforated pipes installed in gravel did not require sleeving whereas perforated pipes in soil do require sleeving, costing additional time and money.
-However, gravel may be more expensive than permeable soil based on location and other factors.
+However, gravel may be more expensive than permeable soil based on location and other factors and with gravel there will need to be a permeable fabric between the gravel and the top soil.
 In addition to organic matter selection, farmers will want to know the optimum depths to place pipes in the ground.
 While there is extensive research into underground temperatures at various depths outside a climate battery, we could find no research on how this applies to a climate battery system.
 And while there are a number of geothermal high tunnels with gravel or soil surrounding the underground pipes, we could find no research comparing the effect of gravel vs soil in transmitting and absorbing heat in a geothermal climate battery system.

-We hope this research will help to improve our understanding of geothermal climate battery systems and help make them more viable cost effective alternatives for farmers.
+We hope this research will help to improve the understanding of geothermal climate battery systems and help make them more viable cost effective alternatives for farmers.

 Our farm, T. L. Fruits and Vegetables, produces over 35 different fruits and vegetables sold through local farmer markets, onsite sales, and year-round CSA customers.
 Gross sales this year are about $30,000.
 We have four high tunnels where we grow produce year-round and additional acreage under production.
 We began our farm in West Virginia in 2011, working with many local growers, volunteers, interns, year-round workers and collaborated with Dr. Lewis Jett on research projects with WVU.
 In 2016, our farm was awarded the Greenbrier County Conservation Farm award.
 We have hosted numerous farm tours with the USDA/NRCS and WVU Extension department.
 In 2017, we converted to solar energy for most of our farm operations and household needs.
 We have also received three SARE grants.

 Tommye is the owner of T. L. Fruits and Vegetables.
-Since 2012, Tommye has engaged, among others, in the following farm related activities: presents at numerous farm conferences around West Virginia; oversees the Let’s Grow Together Demonstration Garden in Lewisburg, WV; provides farm tours for WVSOM culinary course; grows produce for the local FARMacy program, the local senior feeding programs and USDA kid pop-up markets; serves on the WVSOM Green Fund Advisory Committee; developed and maintains the MARVEL Learning Center school garden; offers 1-on-1 consultations with local home growers; and provides farm job training to disabled individuals through Gateway Industries.
+Since 2012, Tommye has engaged, among others, in the following farm related activities: presents at numerous farm conferences around West Virginia; oversees the Let’s Grow Together Demonstration Garden in Lewisburg, WV; provides farm tours for West Virginia School of Osteopathic Medicine culinary course; grows produce for the local FARMacy program, the local senior feeding programs and USDA kid pop-up markets; serves on the WVSOM Green Fund Advisory Committee; developed and maintains the MARVEL Learning Center school garden; offers 1-on-1 consultations with local home growers; and provides farm job training to disabled individuals through Gateway Industries.

 Richard, Tommye’s spouse, has served as president of Sprouting Farms Board and Vice President of Monroe Farm Market Board.
 His experience includes high tunnel construction, installation of solar driven side wall curtains as part of FNE 18-907 SARE grant, tractor work, installation of a self-sustaining geothermal high tunnel, water recycling systems, pond construction, cold storage unit construction, barn and seed growing area renovations, electrical, solar, plumbing work, and general maintenance.